petermatts/nfl-season-predictor/src/Instructions.md

 ## Your Setup (Settings)

+### Season

+This setting will allow you to switch between different NFL seasons to pick games.

+*Note: currently only the 2021 season is supported.
+Seasons 2021 and beyond will be supported.

 ### Progress bar

 - **On:** Displays a progress bar that shows how many games of the season you have picked.
 This helps you keep track incase you miss any!